Top tips for success at your NQ interviews

 4. Know your CV

-This sounds obvious but be mindful that you may be asked about things that happened several years ago all that you had limited involvement in.
+This sounds obvious but be mindful that you may be asked about things that happened several years ago or that you had limited involvement in.
 Be prepared to talk about anything that is on your CV.

 5. Put yourself in the interviewer’s shoes.

-The skills that they look for are intelligence, diligence, competence, resourcefulness and affability.
+The skills they look for are intelligence, diligence, competence, resourcefulness and affability.
 Make sure you emphasise these skills first and foremost.

 6. Structure your answers